Hey June!: 2026–present: Realidad

+They also released their cover of the Smokey Mountain song "Ai Shite Ruyo" (I Love You), which features Ballesteros sharing lead vocals with Mase.

 Artistry and influences

 Hey June! described their sound as a fusion of nostalgic pop-rock sound with a modern, youthful edge.
 (Note: Attributed to multiple references:) They developed a distinct sound, describing it as unconcerned with following trends, stating, "We've been very experimental with our sounds.
 Our creative juices are still very wild."

 According to frontman Jim Mase, his band members come from different musical backgrounds, each with their own set of influences.
 While their individual influences differ, they have learned to work together creatively.
 Mase shared that his members are fans of the Eraserheads, citing the iconic band as a major influence on their music.